StefanJohnsen/Calculate3DPolygonArea/README.md

 # Calculate 3D polygon area

 Calculate3DPolygonArea provides a header-only solution for efficiently computing the area of non-complex polygons in 3D space.
-This template-based solution is designed to be self-contained, requiring only the inclusion of <vector> from the standard library.
+This solution is self-contained, requiring no external libraries except for the inclusion of `<vector>`.

 *This repository expands the functionality of the [Triangulate3DPolygon](https://github.com/StefanJohnsen/Triangulate3DPolygon) repository by incorporating the ability to calculate polygon area*